MateuszSab/Master-s-Thesis---Mateusz-Sabatowski/README.md

 #Information on notebooks and data:

 This repository contains two notebooks and a dataset consisting of over 2000 examples annotated with four categories.
 One notebook consists of a fine-tuned HerBERT model for sequence classification with obtained results.
 Results achieved in this model are of main focus in this study.
-Second notebook contains the HerBERT model without fine-tuning.
+Second notebook contains the  CountVectorizer and Multinomial Naive Bayes model.
 Results achieved in this model constitute baseline  scores of classification.

 To use both notebooks, one only needs to upload a prepared dataset to google colab memory and run all code cells.
 The results are presented in the last cell of each notebook.

-tIn the notebook with fine-tuned models, new training, validation and test sets are created with random examples every time this code is run.
-Although this causes slightly different results of classification, differences are not very significat.
+In the notebook with fine-tuned models, new training, validation and test sets are created with random examples every time this code is run.
+Although this causes slightly different results of classification, differences are not significat.